austinmacmath/EMPTI/README.md

 ## Edits
 * make predictionary work in middle of text
-* add all manipulations on high synergy page
-* synergy is all of the manipuilations
-* for identification manipulation, put the writing questionnaire at the very beginning
-    * say algorithm just learned from the questionnaire for high synergy condition]
-    * algorithm doesn't learn from questiionnaire for low synergy
-* collect # of times unique words were chosen from each dataset
-* could find corpus of commonly misspelled words

 ## To Do from 7/21 meeting
 * add more isntructions for qeuestionnaire